mingrui/AI-in-Medical-Imaging/README.md

 process our data:

+convert all chinese character file names to english

 skull strip

 downsize x and y dimensions (brats 2013 x,y is 160,216, brats 2015 is 240, 240, ours is 640,640)